Champaign man charged with selling drugs, possessing a gun

 Brown is currently on parole for a 2015 Champaign County conviction for selling crack that netted him a nine-year prison term.

-He also had other drug-related convictions from 2007 and 2000 that resulted in sentences to the penitentiary and a 1997 burglary conviction for which he was sentenced to prison.
+He also had other drug- related convictions from 2007 and 2000 that resulted in prison sentences and a 1997 burglary conviction for which he was sentenced to prison.
 All of those were Champaign County cases.